Pet Adoptions Are Soaring: Aging Adults Are Finding Pet Love

 To learn more, here is a great study conducted by the University of Michigan and sponsored by AARP, How Pets Contribute to Aging.
 The study points out that pets lend a hand in taking our minds off pain, reduce stress, and provide a sense of purpose.
 Often just getting out of bed can be a hurdle for those of us who are retired and have no reason to rise and shine, and a pet is a terrific alarm clock.
 While studies are ongoing, the bottom line is that aging adults are adopting pets and improving their lives.

 Pets are also helpful to aging adults, especially pets that are trained as guide dogs, companion dogs, and service dogs.
 There are non-profits who will train dogs to service elderly owners such as Doggie Does Good.
-Here are a few great books to review if you plan to do the training yourself.
+There are also some great pet books to review if you plan to do the training yourself.

 Understand The Science: Behind Pet Ownership and Aging Adults